Is Auto Start Hurting My Engine?

 This system is controlled by the vehicle's computer and designed only to activate under safe engine conditions typically when the engine is warmed up and all systems are in optimal operating range.

-Chrysler Dodge Jeep Ram vehicles equipped with Auto Start-Stop use reinforced starters and batteries, as well as advanced lubrication technology to ensure frequent restarts are safe and efficient for Kansas City drivers.
+Chrysler Dodge Jeep Ram vehicles equipped with Auto Start-Stop use heavy-duty starters, enhanced batteries, as well as advanced lubrication technology and upgraded engine parts to ensure frequent restarts are safe and efficient for drivers.

 Does Auto Start-Stop Hurt Your Engine?

-The short answer for Kansas City drivers is no, Auto Start-Stop does not harm your engine if the system is functioning as intended and your vehicle is properly maintained.
+The short answer for drivers is no, Auto Start-Stop does not harm your engine if the system is functioning as intended and your vehicle is properly maintained.

 Unlike old engines, modern Start-Stop systems are engineered for frequent restarts.
 Critical components like starter motors, batteries, and lubrication pathways are built more robustly to handle increased cycling.
-These systems only operate once the engine is warmed up, minimizing the risk of cold-start friction, which is when most engine wear typically occurs.
+These systems only operate under certain conditions and once the engine is warmed up, minimizing the risk of cold-start friction, which is when most engine wear typically occurs.

 Lubrication is preserved when the engine is stopped by design, and essential oil remains in the right locations for smooth restarts.
-Auto Start-Stop also does not significantly impact engine oil or increase routine wear on most engines studies and manufacturer testing support this for all late-model vehicles, including Chrysler, Dodge, Jeep, and Ram lines.
+Auto Start-Stop also does not significantly impact engine oil or increase routine wear on most engine studies and manufacturer testing supports this for all late-model vehicles, including Chrysler, Dodge, Jeep, and Ram lines.

-Auto Start-Stop delivers real benefits in city driving and heavy Kansas City traffic.
-By eliminating unnecessary idling, you can reduce fuel consumption by 5-12% and reduce emissions, especially during frequent stops.
-Many local drivers appreciate the system for its environmental advantages and the potential for annual fuel savings.
+Auto Start-Stop can deliver real benefits in city driving and heavy Kansas City traffic.
+By eliminating unnecessary idling, you can reduce fuel consumption and reduce emissions, especially during frequent stops.
+Many local drivers appreciate the system for its potential for annual fuel savings.

-While some drivers disable the feature, embracing it can help lower your vehicle's carbon footprint over time.
+While some drivers disable the feature, embracing it can potentially lower your fuel costs over time.
 Just remember to follow your regular maintenance schedule, use the right parts, and address dashboard alerts promptly for best results.

-Schedule Auto Start-Stop System at Cable Dahmer CDJR of Kansas City
+Schedule Auto Start-Stop System Service at Cable Dahmer CDJR of Kansas City

-Whether you're concerned about your Auto Start-Stop performance or simply want to ensure your vehicle stays in optimal health, our experienced technicians at Cable Dahmer Chrysler Dodge Jeep Ram of Kansas City are here to help.
+Whether you're concerned about your Auto Start-Stop performance or have a dashboard light that needs addressed, our experienced technicians at Cable Dahmer Chrysler Dodge Jeep Ram of Kansas City are here to help.
 We provide full Start-Stop diagnostics, battery health checks, and top-tier maintenance with original equipment parts.

 Make the most of your vehicle's features: contact us today to schedule a service appointment!